 What Is Instruction Cycle ?

 The instruction cycle is the main activity performed by the central processing unit ( CPU ) to execute the program instruction.
 The Machine cycle is also alternately referred to as Instruction cycle but it is a part of the instruction cycle.

 The instruction cycle is the main operation performed by the processor and it is also called as processor cycle.
 Whereas, the instruction cycle is the process initiated by the CPU to execute one program instruction .

 CPU Instruction Cycle

 Difference Between Instruction Cycle And Machine Cycle

-The C P U takes minimum one and maximum four machine cycle to execute one program instruction.
-Whereas one machine cycle takes twelve clock cycles.
+The processor takes minimum one and maximum four machine cycle to execute one program instruction.
+Whereas, one machine cycle takes twelve clock cycles.